jorgeanais/apolo/README.md

 Apolo
 =====

 > Status: Thesis defended on March 2021.
+Download my thesis [here!](https://drive.google.com/file/d/1OcrNnFa7S-o3oVHwSqg-SB1IkH94lpzt/view)

 This code is being developed as part of my master thesis in Astronomy.
 The idea is to develop an algorithm to find stellar-clusters, focusing in the region of